onqtam/headjack/docs/why/9_SELFORG.md

 >
 > ...
 Probably the most important innovation of cybernetics is its explanation of goal-directedness or purpose.
 An autonomous system, such as an organism, or a person, can be characterized by the fact that it pursues its own goals, resisting obstructions from the environment that would make it deviate from its preferred state of affairs." - [Cybernetics and Second-Order Cybernetics, by Francis Heylighen](http://pespmc1.vub.ac.be/Papers/Cybernetics-EPST.pdf)

+## Goal-directedness, Regulation, Control & Feedback

+> "Sound strategy starts with having the right goal." - [Michael Porter](https://www.azquotes.com/quote/605346)

+> "All life is problem solving." - [Karl Popper](https://www.goodreads.com/quotes/66676-all-life-is-problem-solving)

+> "Regulation (or control): the process by which an agent continually neutralizes deviations from its goals, by effectively counteracting disturbances.
+Regulation implements negative feedback: deviations in one direction are compensated by reactions that push the state in the opposite direction, so as to reduce their effect.
+The classic example of regulation is the functioning of a thermostat, which switches on the heating as soon as the temperature moves below its set temperature or goal, and switches off the heating as soon as the temperature moves above the goal temperature." - [Self-organization of complex, intelligent systems: an action ontology for transdisciplinary integration, by Francis Heylighen](http://pespmc1.vub.ac.be/Papers/ECCO-paradigm.pdf)

+> "Navigation: the process by which an agent constantly adjusts its course of action so as to dynamically maximize its advance in utility while taking into account the diversions it encounter.
+This means that the agent should optimally allocate its effort in simultaneously counteracting disturbances (regulation), finding affordances (exploration), and making use of the affordances it has found (exploitation).
+Navigating means that the agent needs to set out a well-thought out, but flexible course, using a combination of planning (to deal with known disturbances and affordances) and improvisation (to deal with new diversions)." - [Self-organization of complex, intelligent systems: an action ontology for transdisciplinary integration, by Francis Heylighen](http://pespmc1.vub.ac.be/Papers/ECCO-paradigm.pdf)

+> "Variety of action: the number of actions that an agent can potentially execute.
+The larger an agent’s variety of action, the larger the variety of diversions that the agent can deal with, because different types of diversions typically require different types of actions.
+This is a generalization of Ashby’s well-known “law of requisite variety”.
+However, while increasing the variety of actions makes the agent potentially more powerful in achieving its goals, it also makes it more difficult for the agent to select the most appropriate action." - [Self-organization of complex, intelligent systems: an action ontology for transdisciplinary integration, by Francis Heylighen](http://pespmc1.vub.ac.be/Papers/ECCO-paradigm.pdf)

+> "Cognition: the acquisition, processing, storage, and use of information and knowledge to support intelligent decision-making.
+This includes perception (the processing and interpretation of incoming information), learning (extracting recurrent regularities from perceptions and storing them into memory in the form of knowledge), and inference (using stored knowledge patterns to anticipate situations as yet not perceived)." - [Self-organization of complex, intelligent systems: an action ontology for transdisciplinary integration, by Francis Heylighen](http://pespmc1.vub.ac.be/Papers/ECCO-paradigm.pdf)

+> "Rationality: the hypothetical desire and ability of an agent to always choose the best action.
+In reality, rationality is restricted or bounded, as an agent never has enough information, knowledge or intelligence to accurately determine the utility of all possible courses of action.
+Bounded rationality implies that there is always an element of uncertainty or trial-and-error involved in making decisions; no decision can be a priori proven to be the best one." - [Self-organization of complex, intelligent systems: an action ontology for transdisciplinary integration, by Francis Heylighen](http://pespmc1.vub.ac.be/Papers/ECCO-paradigm.pdf)

 ## Ashby's Law of Requisite Variety

 > "Ashby’s law of requisite variety is a cybernetics principle that tells you something about how complex your world model should be.
 This law—as applied to evolutionary biology—says that to continue to survive, an organism must have a repertoire of states or responses that is (at least) equal to the number of different challenges or problems presented by its environment.
 In other words, the more options a system has to respond to a given situation, the more effectively it can control that situation." - [Introducing Three of the Teleological Stance's Tools for Self-Optimization and Self-Actualization, by Bobby Azarian](https://roadtoomega.substack.com/p/introducing-three-of-the-teleological#:~:text=Ashby%E2%80%99s%20law%20of,control%20that%20situation.)